Skip to main content

 • Undergraduate EU applicants must apply through the CAO (Central Applications Office).

-• Undergraduate international applicants and all postgradate applicants apply directly to Trinity through the apply link on the page of the course you wish to study.
+• Undergraduate non-EU applicants and all postgraduate applicants apply directly to Trinity through the apply link on the page of the course you wish to study.

-• A student classified as non-EU for fee purposes at the time of registration cannot change this status later.
+• A student who accepts an offer as a non-EU fee paying applicant cannot change this status later.
 This classification will remain in effect for the entire duration of the specific programme of study.

 Who is eligible for EU Fee Status?